JHeirons/skycademy-guide/2-team.md

 TO DO:
 Research local businesses you can partner with for launch sponsorship.

 **6. Tech Support** No team is complete without someone who has a deep technical knowledge of the kit and who can help you troubleshoot problems.
 Dave Akerman is Skycademy's technical lead and the developer of the software that runs on the Pi-In-The-Sky or PITS board.
-You can find loads of useful information on his [website](http://www.daveakerman.com/)
+You can find lots of useful information on his [website](http://www.daveakerman.com/).